gaepdit/iaip/Website/install/index.md

 ## Installation Instructions

+These instructions are for installing the IAIP for the first time only.
+If you already have the IAIP installed, updates are handled from within the application.

 1. ![User ID](screenshots/details-IAIP-userid.png)

     If you already use the IAIP, make note of your login User ID, then **close the IAIP** before you begin.